cmaycumber/expo-keyboard-extension/README.md

 ### React Native Firebase

 Using [React Native Firebase](https://rnfirebase.io/)?
-Given that share extensions are separate iOS targets, they have their own bundle IDs, so we need to create a _dedicated_ GoogleService-Info.plist in the Firebase console, just for the share extension target.
-The bundle ID of your share extension is your existing bundle ID with `.KeyboardExtension` as the suffix, e.g. `com.example.app.KeyboardExtension`.
+Given that keyboard extensions are separate iOS targets, they have their own bundle IDs, so we need to create a _dedicated_ GoogleService-Info.plist in the Firebase console, just for the keyboard extension target.
+The bundle ID of your keyboard extension is your existing bundle ID with `.KeyboardExtension` as the suffix, e.g. `com.example.app.KeyboardExtension`.

 ```json
 [